dotnet/AspNetCore.Docs/aspnetcore/client-side/import-export-interop.md

 > This article focuses on JS interop in JS apps without any dependency on the [Blazor UI component model](xref:blazor/index).
 To distinguish Blazor WebAssembly from [client-side WebAssembly](https://webassembly.org), this article uses "*<:::no-loc text="WASM":::*" when referring to client-side WebAssembly.
 >
 > For guidance on using .NET JS `[JSImport]`/`[JSExport]` interop API in Blazor WebAssembly apps, see <xref:blazor/js-interop/import-export-interop>.
->
-> Additional guidance for the scenarios covered by this article can be found in the [Use .NET from any JavaScript app in .NET 7](https://devblogs.microsoft.com/dotnet/use-net-7-from-any-javascript-app-in-net-7/) Microsoft .NET Blog post, including additional information for the following subjects:
->
-> * Information on the *Port of famous Todo-MVC to .NET on WASM* sample app based on [TodoMVC](https://todomvc.com/) and [Playwright for .NET](https://playwright.dev/dotnet/).
-For more information, see the [Additional example](#additional-example) section later in this article.
-> * App optimization.
-> * Performance.

-These approaches are appropriate when you only expect to run on :::no-loc text="WASM":::.
+These approaches are appropriate when you only expect to run on WebAssembly (:::no-loc text="WASM":::).
 Libraries can make a runtime check to determine if the app is running on :::no-loc text="WASM"::: by calling <xref:System.OperatingSystem.IsBrowser%2A?displayProperty=nameWithType>.

 ## Prerequisites